Heatblur-Simulations/f-4e-manual/src/crew_chief/overview.md

 Some of them can also be conducted without crew chief, by acquiring visual confirmation from the WSO, but not all of them because of the limited visibility from the cockpit.

+### Details

+More advanced checks are explained here in detail:

+* Spoiler Actuator Check - With the right/left engine operating, slowly deflect control stick approximately 1 inch to the left/right.
+Have ground crew or rear seat occupant verify that the spoiler does not fully deflect and that it returns to a flush position when the stick is returned to neutral.
+Abort if the spoiler check is not good.

+* Flight Controls Check -
+Ground crew should confirm all flight control positions.
+Slats and Flaps should be OUT AND DOWN.

+  * Control stick - PULL FULL AFT AND RELEASE
+    * Movement forward should be smooth and free of any restriction.
+The stick may not return to the full forward position.
+The stick should move forward at least to the ½ travel position and further movement toward the stop should require no more than one pound push force.
+  * Rudder - CHECK FULL TRAVEL LEFT AND RIGHT
+  * Ailerons/ARI - CHECK
+    * Move control stick full left.
+Observe left spoiler up, right aileron down and rudder slightly left.
+    Engage yaw stab aug.
+Observe rudder move further left.
+Depress emergency quick release
+    lever.
+Observe rudder move toward neutral.
+    Release emergency quick release lever,
+    neutralize stick and disengage yaw stab aug.
+    * Repeat check substituting right for left.

+>💡 After TO 1F-4-1081, the MASTER
+> CAUTION and CHK HYD GAGES lights may
+> illuminate momentarily during this check.
+If
+> pressure recovers without delay, disregard this
+> indication.

+* Trim Check - Check operation of the trim indicator.
+Receive a signal from the ground crew/rear cockpit occupant that the ailerons and rudder are **set at neutral**.

+* Pitot Heat Check - Set the **pitot heat to ON** and wait for the ground crew to confirm it's warm.
+After that, put the **pitot heat to OFF**.

+> 🚨 Pitot heat should not be used for more than 1
+> minute during ground operations.

 ## Communication